IE 7

 hmmm, IE7 not bad.
 Noticed a couple of things in comparison to Firefox.

 Text on pages seems smoothed/blurred on IE but crisp and hard edged in Firefox.
 Used www.bbc.com as a page for comparison.
 Layout of pages seems nearly, but not quite identical.
-Interface in IE will take a little getting used to but I think I like it....seems like they've "taken" the funtions of firefox and done a little bit of front end artwork.
+Interface in IE will take a little getting used to but I think I like it....seems like they've "taken" :roll: the funtions of firefox and done a little bit of front end artwork.

 He ached all over.
 It wasn't just that his brain was writing cheques that his body couldn't cash.
 It had gone beyond that.
 Now his feet were borrowing money that his legs hadn't got, and his back muscles were looking for loose change under the sofa cushions.